 1. Place the log determined by the mills size, on the center of the track.
 Using the log dogs secure the log to the track.
-Be sure to dog the log high enough (1/2" way up the log) to ensure the log does not move.
+Be sure to dog the log high enough (1/2" way up the log) to ensure the log does not move durring a cut.